WardBenjamin/Flare.Framework/README.md

      - Switch over to a pure SDL2 backend, using SDL2#.
      - Complete API change, moving to a more XNA-like structure for ease of use
      - Custom math library, including vector and matrix functionality
      - Removed sprite and text rendering, as they were generally unextensible and not useful.
-A different form of text rendering, as well as mesh loading support, will be added in a later release.
+A different form of text rendering, as well as mesh and texture loading support, will be added in a later release.
      - Removed deprecated OpenGL bindings, and updated to use minimum OpenGL 3.0+ Core, equivalent to OpenGL 3.3+.
 OpenGL 4+ functionality also available.
+     - Icons will automatically load based on the window title.
+If SDL2-image is present, these can be PNGs, otherwise only bitmaps are supported.

 #### Development Policy